 COM701 is currently being studied in a targeted, science-driven clinical development program:

-Phase 1/2 trial evaluating the safety, tolerability and preliminary antitumor activity of COM701 in combination with Opdivo® and also in combination with Opdivo® and with BMS-986207, an investigational anti-TIGIT antibody, in patients with solid tumors is concluding to focus on the triple combination of COM701+COM902+anti-PD-1 in metastatic CRC (MSS) >2L and COM701+COM902 in combination with anti-PD-1 or chemo in anti-PD-1 treated NSCLC.
+Phase 1 trial evaluating the safety, tolerability and preliminary antitumor activity of COM701 in combination with nivolumab with or without BMS-986207, an investigational anti-TIGIT antibody, in patients with solid tumors is active and not recruiting.

 Through our computational discovery platform, we have identified PVRIG as a new immune checkpoint in the DNAM axis, an important signaling pathway in T and NK cell function.